 Jurisdictions receiving CDBG funds are permitted to allocate 15% of that funding to programs and services falling into the last of the above-listed categories (public services).
-Up to 20% of the funding may be used for program administration costs.
-The remaining eligibility categories have no proportional limit, but would in point of fact comprise a minimum of 65% of the annual CDBG allocation.
+Up to 20% of the allocation may be used for program administration costs.
+The remaining eligibility categories have no proportional limit, but would comprise a minimum of 65% of the annual CDBG allocation.